elylucas/nest-ngconf/Guide.md

 Let's break the above code down.

 First, we check to see if the method being called has the `@Roles` decorator applied to it and get back a list of the strings specified in the decorator.
-If method doesn't have the decorator, it will returned undefined, so we make sure to set `requiredRoles` to an empty array in that case.
-If requiredRoles is empty, we aren't required any authentication for this call, so we return true.
+If the method doesn't have the decorator, it returns undefined, so we make sure to set `requiredRoles` to an empty array in that case.
+If requiredRoles is empty, authentication is not required for this call, so we return true.

-Next, we get reference to the HTTP request and check to make sure the authorization header is present and valid (by making sure it begins with `Bearer `).
+Next, we get a reference to the HTTP request and check to make sure the authorization header is present and valid (by making sure it begins with `Bearer `).

-We declare a `usersRoles` array that will contain the roles the user belongs to.
+We declare a `usersRoles` array that contains the roles the user belongs to.
 In our contrived example, if the token is a user token, we add 'user' to the array, and if the token is an admin token, we add `user` and `admin` to the array.
 In a real-world app, you would need to verify the token is valid and probably populate the roles based on some other backend call.

 Last, we make sure the authenticated request contains a role that the API call requires.